-Airborne School is a three-week school conducted at Fort Benning, GA.
+Airborne School is a three-week school conducted at Fort Benning, GA, and trains soldiers to conduct military parachute operations.
 Instruction is broken down into three one-week phases: Ground Week, Tower Week, and Jump Week, and encompasses all aspects of jumping.
-In Jump Week, the student makes five parachute jumps at 1250 feet from a C-130 or C-141 airplane.
 A cadet obtains a slot in Airborne School by virtue of his/her performance during the school year.
-This physically demanding, three-week course trains soldiers to conduct military parachute operations.
 During the final week of the course, cadets conduct five parachute jumps as a prerequisite to graduation.
-Cadets who graduate are awarded the U.S. Army Parachutist Badge.
+Cadets who graduate are awarded the Parachutist Badge.

 Air Assault School